Sub-metering: a guide for energy managers

 One advantage of having the energy information collected centrally but accessible from various locations, is that companies like Concept can act as virtual energy managers as part of the bureau service that we offer, receiving alarms when consumption varies from that expected, and monitoring the status of equipment.
 We can make recommendations to minimise energy usage whilst maintaining the overall functionality and comfort levels in the building.

-At Concept we’ve helped many organisations with all aspects of sub-metering, from initial site audits, to installation and ongoing energy management.
-If you would like to learn more, get in touch with us on email@example.com or 01256 303620.
+At Concept we’ve helped many organisations to benefit from sub-metering, from initial site audits, to the development of an effective metering strategy and ongoing energy management.
+If you would like to learn more, get in touch with us on firstname.lastname@example.org or 01256 303620.